-THE WORK HYPOTHESIS Pulmonary metastases are frequently met among cases of testicular cancers.
+THE WORK HYPOTHESIS

+Pulmonary metastases are frequently met among cases of testicular cancers.
 Determining the pulmonary relapse model, studying prognosis factors for defining risk groups and applying different therapeutic strategies with the evaluation of survival represent the study's main objectives.
-Knowing these prognosis factors and evaluating them allows us to identify metastasizing risk factors (vascular invasion, histology of the primary tumor, precocious relapse).
-Identification of patients with risk relapse and metastasizing risk factors may change the treatment, surveillance and monitoring strategies for these patients with a substantial improvement of the survival rate.
+Knowing these prognosis factors and evaluating them allows us to identify metastasizing risk factors (vascular invasion, histology of the primary tumor, precocious relapse) Patient division into high or low risk categories according to prognostic factors may allow differential approaches, individualized follow-up for the early detection of recurrences and efficient treatments aimed at increasing the patients' quality of life and survival chances.